anthony-zhou/paginate_firestore/README.md

 [https://github.com/vedartm/paginate_firestore](https://github.com/vedartm/paginate_firestore).

-In addition to the base package, this version implements upward pagination with a `startAtDocument` cursor and by maintaining separate `top` and `bottom` lists internally (as described [here](https://api.flutter.dev/flutter/widgets/CustomScrollView-class.html)).
-This is useful for when you want to click into a specific spot in a list of items and then scroll up and down to view the rest of the list.
+In addition to the base package, this version implements bidirectional pagination with a `startAtDocument` cursor and by maintaining separate `top` and `bottom` lists internally (as described [here](https://api.flutter.dev/flutter/widgets/CustomScrollView-class.html)).
+This is useful for when you want to click into a specific spot in a list of items and then scroll up and down (or left and right) to view the rest of the list.

 What follows is the README of the original `paginate_firestore` package.